GRsoldier7/polychronos_omega/README.md

 ## ✨ Key Features

--   🧠 **Persona-Driven Execution**: Work with a guild of specialized AI savants, from a `Project Manager` to a `Nexus Architect`, ensuring expert oversight at every stage.
+-   🧠 **Persona-Driven Execution**: Work with a guild of specialized AI savants, ensuring expert oversight at every stage.
 -   🗂️ **Structured Planning Templates**: Utilize a comprehensive set of Markdown templates (`PRD`, `Architecture`, `TestPlan`) to build a deep, shared context for the AI.
 -   ⚙️ **Phase-Gated Workflow**: Progress through the software development lifecycle with explicit quality gates, ensuring discipline and preventing costly mistakes.
 -   ⚖️ **Customizable Quality Rules**: Define your project's engineering standards for code, testing, and security directly in the `.cursorrules` file.